Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 But add a kid holding a very bright, red balloon.
 The whole picture will change dramatically.

 With this cue, I know right away that it’s the main focus of the painting and now, from there, I can study the rest of the painting.

-Besides color, a good use of contrast will also help your composition and for the viewer to know where to look at.
+Besides color, good use of contrast will also help your composition, and the viewer, know where to look.

 Don’t be afraid to exaggerate your shadows or your lightings!

 Don’t give everything the same shades of colors, the same weight of lines, shadows or lines.

 The most important elements should have more contrast than others, less important.
 Otherwise, everything will mesh together and cause confusion.